mila-mamat/Homework-1/README.md

 ## What other changes I would like to make?
-1. <s>The width of header,hero img doesnt match up with the rest.
-Looks weird.
-Want to add margins to header and hero img.</s> Done.
-2. <s>Wanna try my teeth on responsive website design.</s> Done.
+1. <s>Wanna try my teeth on responsive website design.</s> Done.
-3. For the smallest screen, the naviation bar is stacked up on the top right corner, and when the screen is small enough, navigation bar would overlap with the logo.
+2. For the smallest screen, the naviation bar is just stacked up on the top right corner.
 Gonna do some research and change the navigation bar to a dropdown list.
-4. Might want to add a comment or email me box on the bottom to see how js works.
+3. Might want to add a comment or email me box on the bottom to see how js works.